This post may contain affiliate links. Please see our disclosure policy.

 Start your weekend off with this perfectly spiced overnight pumpkin and apple French toast!
 The pillowy soft chunks of bread is soaked in a pumpkin spiced egg mixture and topped with an apple pecan streusel.
 It’s lightly golden and crusty on the top with a custard like bottom.
-So delicious and cozy for the fall!
+So delicious and cozy for the fall! a must-try if you love apple recipes that double as both breakfast and dessert.
+A must-try if you love apple recipes that double as both breakfast and dessert.

 I am a firm believer in the make-ahead breakfasts.
 Whether it’s my baked oatmeal, Hash Brown Breakfast Casserole, Strawberry Breakfast Bake, or even my Morning Glory Bread, they all have a few things in common.
-Make ahead and enjoy later, and the best breakfasts to impress your guests!
+Make ahead and enjoy later, and the best breakfasts to impress your guests!!!

 Reasons you will love this Overnight French Toast!